flix/book/src/effects-and-handlers.md

 }
 ```

-We declare two effects `Amb` (short for ambiguous) and `Exc` (short for
+Here we declare two effects: `Amb` (short for ambiguous) and `Exc` (short for
 exception).
 We then define the `drunkFlip` function.
 The idea is to model a
-drunk man trying to flip a coin. **First** we flip a coin to determine if the
+drunk man trying to flip a coin. **First**, we flip a coin to determine if the
-man is able to flip the or if he drops it. **Second**, if the first flip was
+man can flip the coin or if he drops it. **Second**, if the flip was successful,
-succesful, we flip the coin again to obtain its actually value.
-What's important
+we flip the coin again to obtain either heads or tails.
+What is important is
-is that `drunkFlip` conceptually has three outcomes: "heads", "tails", or "too
+that `drunkFlip` conceptually has three outcomes: "heads", "tails", or "too
 drunk".

-We then define two handlers `handleAmb` and `handleExc`.
-Starting with the
+Next, we define two effect handlers: `handleAmb` and `handleExc`.
+Starting with
-latter, the `Exc` handler simply catches the exception and returns `None`.
+the latter, the `Exc` handler catches the exception and returns `None`.
 If no
 exception is raised, it returns `Some(x)` of the computed value.
 The `Amb`
 handler handles the `flip` effect by calling the continuation **twice** with
 `true` and `false`, and collecting the result in a list.
-In other words, the `Amb` handler explores **both** outcomes of flipping a coin.
+In other words, the
+`Amb` handler explores **both** outcomes of flipping a coin.

-In `main` we use the two handlers.
-Notably, the *nesting order of handlers
+In `main`, we use the two effect handlers.
+Notably, the *nesting order of
-matters*!
-If we handle the `Exc` effect "first" then we obtain the list
+handlers matters*!
+If we handle the `Exc` effect first then we obtain the list
 `Some(heads) :: Some(tails) :: None :: Nil`.
 If, on the other hand, we handle
-`Exc` "last" then the whole computation fails with `None`.
+`Exc` last then the whole computation fails with `None`.

 ### Effect Handlers and Monads